mosaicws/debian-lxc-container-toolkit/README.md

 ## Important Notes

 **CRITICAL**: These scripts make system-wide changes.
 Never run on development machines - only on target Debian 13 LXC containers.
 The installer includes WSL2/Ubuntu detection to prevent accidents.

+**Security defaults**: The toolkit follows security best practices by default - sudo requires password, and SSH root login is disabled.
+You can choose less secure but more convenient options during initialization if needed for your use case.

+**Remote file editing**: If you enabled sudo without password prompts, configure your SFTP client:
+- **WinSCP**: Advanced → Environment → SFTP → Set server to `sudo /usr/lib/openssh/sftp-server`
+- **FileZilla/Cyberduck**: Connect via SFTP using the admin user (limited sudo support)

 **Directory structure:** Services use `/opt/<service>` (binaries), `/etc/<service>` (config), `/var/lib/<service>` (data).